MSW Student Handbook 2021-2022

 - Students can find information regarding financials, classes, academic records, and graduation in myWCU.

 - Faculty can find information regarding classes, grades, SRIS, student records, grades, and attendance.

 - Staff can access reports and student records and manage curriculum and enrollment.

 Brightspace by D2L is the Learning Management System used by WCU to support education and offers a highly personal learning experience that connects faculty and students to collaborative learning tools, activities, resources and content.
 The university refers to Brightspace as D2L, the company that created WCU's Learning Management System.

 The IS&T Help Desk, supporting students, faculty, and staff, is the central point of contact for all technology-related hardware, software, and system support such as Office 365, myWCU, and D2L at West Chester University.
-The IS&T Help Desk provides first-level customer support for students and employees in administrative offices, classrooms, residence halls, remote sites, and satellite campuses.
+The IS&T Help Desk provides first-level customer support for students and employees in administrative offices, classrooms, residence halls, remote sites, and satellite locations.